 “One particular foster boy spent many lunch hours with me, and one day I stapled some paper together and we made a book about him — schools he’d been to, friends and teachers he’d had, his favourite foods, TV shows…

-“I expected he would throw it out the bus window on his way home, but many years later when he moved away for work, his foster parents told me he had asked them to pack up some of his things to send to him.“Along with his cricket bat, he had wanted this little book about his life from all those years ago".
+“I expected he would throw it out the bus window on his way home, but many years later when he moved away for work, his foster parents told me he had asked them to pack up some of his things to send to him.“Along with his cricket bat, he had wanted this little book we made..".
+Now I have inboxes full of letters telling me how UNTWIST opened a door in their relationship with a child.

 Neuroscience tells us that valued and trusted relationships can promote healing and can be the game changer in overcoming the adverse impacts of childhood trauma.
 UNTWIST is a strength based tool that helps the adults in a child's life to build relationships, to pause and connect with young people.

 World renowned child psychiatrist Bruce Perry comments,'The more healthy relationships a child has, the more likely he will be to recover from trauma and thrive.
 "Relationships are the agents of change".
 More recently he reminded us, "Really it boils down to something pretty simple.
 And it's relationships".
-Oprah Winfrey shared her own example of a turning point in her life, when a fourth grade teacher, developed a sense of value and connection. " I believed that I mattered.....at some point in your life there was a relationship,... that helped you to get where you are".
 Former at-risk foster child Josh Shipp now international youth advocate is known for his quote " Every kid is one caring adult away from being a success story".

 Littered through out UNTWIST are images and text to prompt a young person to identify and think about the things that make them feel good, pause and focus their thoughts on positive aspects of their life and finding joy in the little things.
 Music psychology research attests to the influence music listening has over emotional states.
 We know that personalised music listening is a number one emotional management strategy.UNTWIST encourages young people to utilise music to enhance emotional awareness and regulation skills.The research and life stories are there.
 We know relationships can make the difference.
-At times, starting or maintaining those relationships is difficult.
+Starting or maintaining relationships can be difficult.
 UNTWIST is designed to offer a contemporary and non-confrontational way to start a conversation and make a connection.